 In order for companies to transition to an agile framework, team leaders must fully understand its scope and effects.
 They’ll be in charge of learning about new collaborative work systems and implementing them on a daily basis.
 They’ll also be responsible for training their team members in the correct use of these methodologies.

-Experts say that transforming companies into agile organizations can only be achieved gradually and pragmatically.
+Experts say that transforming companies into agile organizations can only be possible gradually and pragmatically.
 To that end, it’s necessary to work with teams constantly until they embrace change organically.